-document would have been part of the last accounting records of the
+document would have been part of the last accounting records of Shelby American, Inc.

 was created, all assets of the company and a small staff were sent to

 Ionia to form the Shelby Automotive Company (SAC) and help to transition the '68 production

 to the A.O.

 Smith Plastics company.